Molecular & Systems Epidemiology Lab

 Dr. Mohsen Ghanbari

-Dr. Ghanbari is a medical doctor and molecular epidemiologist working as Associate Professor and Principal investigator at the Department of Epidemiology, Erasmus University Medical Center Rotterdam, in the Netherlands.
-He has a multidisciplinary background due to training and working in the clinic, epidemiology, and molecular biology.
-His research focuses on the identification of underlying mechanisms and novel biomarkers for complex age-related diseases (e.g. Alzheimer’s disease, fatty liver disease, and cardio-metabolic diseases) using population-level omics data.
-The multidisciplinary aspects of his research have allowed him to make a bridge between Epidemiology and several biology laboratories at Erasmus MC and other academic institutions (e.g. Imperial College London and the Harvard T.H.
+Dr. Ghanbari is a medical doctor and molecular epidemiologist serving as an Associate Professor and Principal Investigator within the Department of Epidemiology, at Erasmus University Medical Center Rotterdam, in the Netherlands.
+He has a multidisciplinary background, encompassing training and experience in the clinic, epidemiology, and molecular biology.
+His research focuses on identifying the underlying molecular mechanisms and novel biomarkers for complex age-related diseases, such as Alzheimer’s disease, fatty liver disease, and cardio-metabolic diseases, by utilizing population-level omics data.
+The multidisciplinary nature of his research has enabled him to establish collaborations between the field of Epidemiology and various clinical departments and biology laboratories at Erasmus MC and establish collaboration with many academic institutions (e.g. Imperial College London and the Harvard T.H.
 Chan School of Public Health).
-He is currently involved in several (inter)national consortia in his field (e.g. CHARGE, COMETS, X-omics, BBMRI-NL) and leading some multi-centre collaborative projects.
-In addition to research, he is a dedicated teacher in multiple courses offered by the Netherlands Institute for Health Sciences (NIHES) for MSc and PhD students.
-He also coordinates ‘omics’ data in the population-based Rotterdam Study cohort (~18000 individuals) and the family-based Erasmus Rucphen Family study (~3000 individuals).
+He is currently involved in several (inter)national consortia in his field, including CHARGE, COMETS, X-omics, MODEM, and BBMRI-NL, where he is collaborating in as well as leading multi-center projects.
+Apart from his research, he is actively engaged as a dedicated teacher, instructing in multiple courses offered by the Netherlands Institute for Health Sciences (NIHES) for MSc and PhD students.
+Furthermore, he coordinates the ‘omics’ data within the population-based Rotterdam Study cohort, which consists of approximately 18,000 individuals, as well as the family-based Erasmus Rucphen Family study, which encompasses around 3,000 individuals.

 Molecular & Systems Epi Group

-Rima is a research associate in the Molecular Epidemiology Group at the Department of Epidemiology and Biostatistics, at Imperial College London.
-She holds a medical degree from Gadjah Mada University, Indonesia, and MSc and PhD in Molecular Epidemiology from ICL.
-During her PhD, she was working on the role of microRNAs in complex disorders using extensive genetic, molecular, and clinical data in population-based cohorts, such as the Rotterdam Study and the UK Biobank.
-In particular, she was the main analyst of the genetic regulation, omics integration and disease association of microRNAs. (https://www.imperial.ac.uk/people/r.Mustafa)
+Rima holds a medical degree from Gadjah Mada University, Indonesia, and MSc and PhD in Molecular Epidemiology from Imperial College London.
+During her PhD at the Department of Epidemiology and Biostatistics at ICL, she was working on the role of microRNAs in complex disorders using extensive genetic, molecular, and clinical data in population-based cohorts, such as the Rotterdam Study and the UK Biobank.
+In particular, she was the analyst of one of our comprehensive microRNA projects on the genetic regulation, omics integration and disease association of microRNAs.
+Rima has recently moved to the Nuffield Department of Population Health at University of Oxford.

 Prof. Daniel Levy in FHS